ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/create.rst

 .. attention::

     Only API users with an Organization role of Organization Administrator can create users.
+However, they may not create users whose System role is **Administrator** or **Operations Administrator**.

 The following example illustrates the basic format for creating a user: